cjychoi/picandrew_website/README.md

-# picandrew_website
-Website for picandrew
+# picandrew

+This is built with React and Vite.

+## Frontend Tech Stack:
+Framework: Vite
+Libraries:
+- React
+- Swiper